talalim/solana-validator-client-ids/README.md

 ## Existing Client Requirements

 All existing Solana validator clients are **expected** to monitor this repository and implement any changes to `client-ids.csv` as soon as possible in their client codebase.
-Net new clients are encouraged to make a pull reqeust to the existing validator clients and link to the merged pull request from this repository.
+New clients are encouraged to make a pull reqeust to the existing validator clients and link to the merged pull request from this repository.